metriccoders/metriccoders_notebooks/README.md

 # Metric Coders Notebooks

 ## Description
-This repository contains Python notebooks and programs focused on Machine Learning.
+This repository contains Python notebooks and programs focused on Machine Learning, Natural Language Processing and Artificial Intelligence.
 It is designed to provide hands-on experience and demonstrate the practical applications of various Machine Learning algorithms.

 ## Table of Contents
 1. [Installation](#installation)